Hindenburg disaster: News coverage

 — Herbert Morrison, Transcription of WLS radio broadcast describing the Hindenburg disaster.

 The newsreel footage was shot by four newsreel camera teams: Pathé News, Movietone News, Hearst News of the Day, and Paramount News.
 Al Gold of Fox Movietone News later received a Presidential Citation for his work.
 One of the most widely circulated photographs of the disaster (see photo at top of article), showing the airship crashing with the mooring mast in the foreground, was photographed by Sam Shere of International News Photos.
 When the fire started he did not have the time to put the camera to his eye and shot the photo "from the hip".

 The fire bursts out of the nose of the Hindenburg, photographed by Murray Becker.

 Murray Becker of Associated Press photographed the fire engulfing the airship while it was still on even keel using his 4 × 5 Speed Graphic camera.
-His next photograph (see right), shows flames bursting out of the nose as the bow telescoped upwards.
+His next photograph, shows flames bursting out of the nose as the bow telescoped upward.
 In addition to professional photographers, spectators also photographed the crash.
 They were stationed in the spectators' area near Hangar No. 1, and had a side-rear view of the airship.
 Customs broker Arthur Cofod Jr. and 16-year-old Foo Chu both had Leica cameras with high-speed film, allowing them to take a larger number of photographs than the press photographers.
 Nine of Cofod's photographs were printed in Life magazine, while Chu's photographs were shown in the New York Daily News.